 How to Make Vegan Tortilla Soup

-4. Add the jalapeño, bell peppers, carrots, diced tomatoes, black beans, maple syrup and water.
-Bring to a rolling boil, then cover and simmer for 10 minutes until the carrots are tender.
+4. Add the rest of the ingredients (except the heavy cream) and bring to a rolling boil, then cover and simmer for 10 minutes until the carrots are tender.

 Print